Lyall/MGSHDFix/README.md

 - Option to restore Sons of Liberty's elevator glitch, for speedrunners that want to practice old strats that were patched out.
 - Option to make punches count as non-lethal damage against Vamp instead of doing lethal damage.
 - Option to force all NPCs to always use their highest quality polygon/LOD model.
+- Option to use the High Frequency blade anywhere.
+- Option to restore several flashing effects (ie explosion flashes) which were censored in the Master Collection for photosensitivity reasons.

 #### MGS3 Specific Features: